creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

 Fundamentally speaking, nobody can infallibly claim to accurately answer that question.
 That is why the majority of investors and analyst go through a really long effort attempting to estimate the future of an assest's price.
 One of tools to do this is using **Python** languange to assist in analyzing large amount of data of the stock market.

-In this article, we will write a script that will al
+In this article, we will write a script that will allow us to:

+ - Get market data with Python and Pandas package
+ - Show

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzNTE4MzY2Nl19
+eyJoaXN0b3J5IjpbLTkwOTI1MDU4XX0=
 -->